BRIDGMAN's KEY insight to ANATOMY drawings

 What ?
 French academy drawing technique breaks images into straights.
 Charles Bargue drawing course was published in 1866.
 Bridgman at that time was 2 years old.
 I think this is kind of click bait and the other people you mentioned did already good job at explaining the essence of his philosophy.

-Absolutely agree with you completely, but Also, both of those lines of teaching COMPLETELY embraced the traditional dogma in the final representations.
-Here is where our ideas diverged a bit: my point (which i explain poorly for sure) wasnt that "Bridgeman invented the straight line", but that he thought beyond the traditional dogma of the human form.
+Absolutely agree with you, but it's also worth pointing out that both of those lines of teachings (Bargue and French Acad.)
+COMPLETELY embraced the traditional dogma in the final representations of the figure.
+Here is where our ideas diverged a bit: my point (which i explain poorly for sure) wasn't that "Bridgeman invented the straight line/ruler", but that he thought beyond the traditional dogma of the human form and wasn't afraid to mechanize it.

-personally i feel there are much bigger and glaring problems with my own thesis, but i love that your POV pointed out a clarity issue for sure. thanks for the diaglogue, it's my favorite part about making videos🙏
+personally i feel there are much bigger, and glaring problems with my own thesis, but i love that your POV pointed out a clarity issue of mine. thanks for the diaglogue, it's my favorite part about making videos🙏

-and good god i love the Moderndayjames one, so clear and succinct, and immediately practical. i'll try to get there with my writing one day i hope.
+And good god i love the Moderndayjames' Bridgeman videos, so clear and succinct, and immediately practical. i'll try to get there with my writing one day i hope.

 (edit: removed awkward double negative in first sentence)